Random groups at density $d<3/14$ act non-trivially on a CAT(0) cube complex: Introduction

 \subsection{Acknowledgements}

 The author would like to thank her thesis advisor, Danny Calegari, for many conversations and guidance.
-She would also like to thank Piotr Przytycki for comments and questions that greatly improved this paper.
+She would also like to thank Piotr Przytycki for comments and questions that greatly improved this paper, and the anonymous reviewer for a thorough reading and comments which greatly clarified the writing.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE 1144082.